farisiskndr02/farisiskndr02/README.md

 ## 🔧 What I Do
 - **IT Support**: Resolving technical issues and ensuring systems run smoothly for users at land Office.
-- **Programming**: Developing applications and improving operational efficiency with skills in PHP, JavaScript, Java, and MySQL.
+- **Programming**: Developing applications and improving operational efficiency with skills in PHP, JavaScript, and MySQL.

 ---